Tom DeLonge: 2002: Box Car Racer

+2003–2005: Continued success with Blink-182 and departure

 DeLonge performing in 2004 with Blink-182.
 The group dissolved the next year following internal tension, but reformed in 2009.

 Blink-182 regrouped in 2003 to record their fifth studio album, infusing experimentalist elements into their usual pop punk sound, inspired by lifestyle changes (the band members all became fathers before the album was released) and side projects.
 Blink's eponymous fifth studio album was released in the fall of 2003 through Geffen Records, which absorbed sister label MCA earlier that year.
 Critics generally complimented the new, more "mature" direction taken for the release and lead singles "Feeling This" and "I Miss You" charted high, with the latter becoming the group's second number one hit on the Billboard Modern Rock Tracks chart.
 Fans were split by the new direction, and tensions within the band—stemming from the grueling schedule and DeLonge's desire to spend more time with his family—started to become evident.

 DeLonge became uncomfortable with the hefty touring schedule, during which he was unable to see his growing family.
 He eventually expressed his desire to take a half-year respite from touring in order to spend more time with family.
 Hoppus and Barker protested his decision, which they felt was an overly long break.
 DeLonge did not blame his bandmates for being disappointed with his requests, but was dismayed that they seemingly did not understand.
 In addition, he protested the idea of Barker's reality television series, Meet the Barkers, which was being produced for a 2005 premiere.
 DeLonge disliked television cameras everywhere, feeling his personal privacy was invaded.

 Following the 2004 Indian Ocean earthquake and tsunami, DeLonge agreed to perform at Music for Relief's Concert for South Asia, a benefit show to aid victims.
 Further arguments ensued during rehearsals, rooted in the band member's increasing paranoia and bitterness toward one another.
 He considered his bandmates priorities "mad, mad different", and the breakdown in communication led to heated exchanges, resulting in his exit from the group.